Loading…

 Halotherapy (dry salt therapy) uses a device called a halogenerator to grind pharmaceutical-grade salt into a fine aerosol and disperse it into a salt room while you sit and breathe.
 Proponents say the salt particles can help clear airways and soothe the skin.
 The environment itself is cool, dim, and quiet, so sessions double as relaxed down-time.

 It's most commonly used for sinus and respiratory comfort and for certain skin conditions.
-The scientific evidence is limited and mixed — some small studies suggest symptom relief for respiratory complaints, but halotherapy is not a medical treatment and shouldn't replace one.
-Frame it as a comfort-and-wellness experience rather than a cure.
+The scientific evidence is limited and mixed: some small studies suggest symptom relief for respiratory complaints, but halotherapy is not a medical intervention and shouldn't replace one.
+Frame it as a comfort-and-wellness experience, not a clinical fix.

 They don't overlap much, so it's rarely a head-to-head decision.
 Some studios offer both, and a sauna for thermal benefits plus an occasional salt-room session for respiratory comfort is a reasonable pairing rather than an either/or.